GPCRmd/gpcrmd_vagrant/README.md

 ###### b.
 Edit Vagrantfile:

-Open Vagrant file '%HOMEPATH%\gpcrmd_vagrant\Vagrantfile' (windows) or '~/gpcrmd_vagrant/Vagrantfile' (linux) and replace the memory setting to 2048 MB or the amount that you had previous to step 1:
+Open Vagrant file '~/gpcrmd_vagrant/Vagrantfile' (linux or mac) or '%HOMEPATH%\gpcrmd_vagrant\Vagrantfile' (windows) and replace the memory setting to 2048 MB or the amount that you had previous to step 1:

 ```diff